Making AI Evaluation Deployment Relevant Through Context Specification: Example Use Case

-The AI-driven system combines predictive components (such as ranking candidates based on skills or generating a predicted job‑success score for each applicant) with a generative chatbot interface that allows HR professionals to query and explore candidate information.
-This reflects a common real-world use case in which AI behavior and its consequences depend on how people and tools interact in a given organizational setting.
+The AI-driven system combines predictive components (such as ranking candidates based on skills or generating a predicted job‑success score for each applicant) with a generative chatbot interface that HR professionals use to query and explore candidate information.
+This reflects a common real-world use case and demonstrates how AI behavior and its consequences are shaped by its use and the context in which it is deployed.
 In this case, task‑specific predictions feed directly into ranked lists and scores, and indirectly shape how HR staff talk and think about candidates during hiring discussions\cite{wang2026distinguishingtaskspecificgeneralpurposeai}.
-Because AI-based HR screening tools have already shown patterns of harmful bias that can influence downstream decisions and trigger operational and regulatory concerns\cite{Wilson2024GenderRA}, this example highlights how model behavior, organizational practices, contextual constraints, and user perceptions jointly determine real-world impact.
-Context specification can drive AI evaluation design efforts that surface real-world risks and specify future measurement targets--in contrast to status-quo evaluation methods that treat these contextual variables as noise to be eliminated.
+AI-based HR screening tools have already shown patterns of harmful bias that can influence downstream decisions and trigger operational and regulatory concerns\cite{Wilson2024GenderRA}.
+This example highlights how model behavior, organizational practices, contextual constraints, and user perceptions jointly determine real-world outcomes.